Bradfield/algos/book/recursion/dynamic-programming.md

 statement “calculating subsequent numbers as the sum of the previous two numbers” and recognizes the relationship $$f(n) = f(n-1) + f(n-2)$$.

-With 0 and 1 as our base cases, this leads to a straightforward
+With 0 and 1 as our base cases, this leads to an implementation in code that looks very much like the mathematical definition of the sequence:
-implementation:

 ```python
 def fib(n):